orthorhombic/uSGP30/README.rst

 =================  ===============================================================================
 Method             Description
 =================  ===============================================================================
-measure_test()     Run on-chip selt test get_feature_set()  Retrieve feature set of sensor measure_raw()      Returns raw H2 and Ethanol signals, used for part verification and testing get_serial()       Retrieve sensor serial
+measure_test()     Runs on-chip selt test get_feature_set()  Retrieves feature set of sensor measure_raw()      Returns raw H2 and Ethanol signals, used for part verification and testing get_serial()       Retrieves sensor serial
 =================  ===============================================================================

 Main Application
 -------------------------------------

-The overall command sequence of the SGP30 is described in the datasheet (shown below).
+The overall command sequence of the SGP30 is described in the Sensirion SGP30 Datasheet (shown below).
 It is recommended that the application utilising this library calls the methods in the designated sequence, with the correct timings.

 .. image:: docs/sgp30_command_sequence.png